Patrick Brown says he can disprove sexual-misconduct allegations against him

-Patrick Brown says he can disprove allegations of sexual misconduct that led to his abrupt resignation as leader of Ontario's Progressive Conservative party late last month.
+The former leader of Ontario's Progressive Conservative Party, who stepped down from his position late last month amid allegations of sexual-misconduct, said Sunday he can disprove the accusations.

-Brown said in a Facebook post Sunday that he has been investigating the allegations reported by CTV News last month.
-He said specific details of the accusations from two unnamed women, which date back to when he was a federal MP, contain discrepancies that prove their accounts are false.

-Brown also alleged both of the accusers know CTV reporters socially, and that the broadcaster left out a contradicting account from a witness to one of the alleged incidents.
+In a lengthy Facebook post, Patrick Brown wrote that he has been investigating the allegations reported by CTV News.
+He said specific details of the accusations from two unnamed women, which date back to when he was a federal MP, contain discrepancies that prove the accounts are false.
+Brown also alleged that both his accusers know CTV reporters socially, and the broadcaster left out a contradicting account from a witness.

+"I will clear my name," Brown wrote in a post that had been shared more than 2,000 times as of Sunday afternoon.
+"THIS STORY IS FALSE."

+The post echoed an interview Brown gave last week to the Postmedia news agency, which was published in the Toronto Sun and several other outlets, in which he proclaimed his innocence and said he was considering legal action.

 "CTV is aware of the claims made in Patrick Brown's Facebook post (Sunday) and those reportedly made in his interview with the Toronto Sun.
-CTV News stands by its story," Matthew Garrow, communications director for the broadcaster, said in a statement.
+CTV News stands by its story," Matthew Garrow, communications director for the broadcaster, wrote in a statement.

-Brown, whose resignation came months before a spring election, said he will clear his name.
+Brown, whose resignation came just months before a spring election, wrote on Facebook that he will continue to fight for his family and his constituents, as well as his name and reputation.

 "The #metoo movement is important.
 I support it.
 I embrace it.
 My drive to public service includes creating a safer and more respectful world for women.
 The #metoo movement is too important to allow outrageous allegations like these to derail it," he wrote.